 - Praetorian Guard: The Persian Immortals.

 - Rain of Arrows: How the Persians finish off the Spartans, with Xerxes not wishing to waste any more of his men in further attempts at hand-to-hand fighting.

-- The Women Are Safe With Us: Averted; King Xerxes order that his soldiers on the campaign be given one last night with their wives, then the women are to be killed.
+- The Women Are Safe with Us: Averted; King Xerxes orders that his soldiers on the campaign be given one last night with their wives, then the women are to be killed.
 Yes, women from his side.
 "There are plenty of women in Athens and Sparta and I want my men to be eager to get at them".
-Perhaps the audience wasn't quite sure he was the villain of the movie yet.
 How the Spartans treated the enemy women is of course not discussed.